Does your child hate learning to read?

 There is so much advice out there about raising readers and for my first child I mostly ignored it.
-Not because it wasn’t good advice.
+Not because it wasn't good advice.
 It was!
-It’s just that Kiddo taught himself to read at the tender age of 3 and has since become a voracious reader.
-So, I didn’t have to do anything.
+It's just that my older son taught himself to read at the tender age of 3 and has since become a voracious reader.
+So, I didn't have to do anything.

 However, it's been clear for a long time that I would not have the same experience with my youngest son.

-For a short time, New Kid seemed amendable to learning how to read.
-I searched out books that were actually easy and he’s even read a few of them (with help) to me.
+For a short time, my son seemed amendable to learning how to read.
+I searched out books that were actually easy and he's even read a few of them (with help) to me.
 But recently he has decided he hates sounding out words.
-If he doesn’t know the word by sight he doesn’t even want to try.
-Personally, I think it is okay if he doesn’t have reading fluency for another year or so and I have scaled my active teaching way, way back.
-(Note: New Kid was clearly a typically developing reader.
+If he doesn't know the word by sight he doesn't even want to try.
+Personally, I think it is okay if he doesn't have reading fluency for another year or so and I have scaled my active teaching way, way back.
+(Note: My son was clearly a typically developing reader.
 If you ever have concerns you should consult with a literacy specialist.)